-During testing, once one iteration has completed, projected battery life ratings are calculated and displayed in the heads-up display.
-These values are rough estimates, reflecting the system behavior in the benchmark iterations completed up to that point, and subject to the accuracy of the test system's battery level reporting mechanism.
+During testing, once a scenario has completed, projected battery life ratings are calculated and displayed in the heads-up display.
+These values are rough estimates, reflecting the system behavior in the benchmark up to that point, and subject to the accuracy of the test system's battery level reporting mechanism.
 The battery life rating estimate $b_e$ is calculated using the following formula: